jmike/naomi/API-Table.md

 ### <a name="getPrimaryKey" href="getPrimaryKey">#</a>getPrimaryKey([callback]) -> promise

 Retrieves primary key metadata from database.
+Please note: primary keys can be composite, i.e. consisting of more-than-one columns.

 ##### Parameters